-While the primary focus of the ethnographic collection is on the Chumash, in particular the spectacular basketry produced in this region, the complete collection extends far beyond the Santa Barbara region.
+While the primary focus of the ethnographic collection centers on Chumash material culture, in particular the spectacular basketry produced in this region, the complete collection extends far beyond the Santa Barbara region.
 Materials from indigenous cultures of California, the Great Basin, Southwest, Northwest Coast, Plateau, Great Plains, and Arctic are all housed in the Anthropology Department.

 For more information on ethnographic field notes, photographs, and records please visit our Research Archives page.

 Linguistics is the study of the ways humans communicate.